 21. Prior to the issuance of any grading permits which impact the Waters of the U.S., nontidal wetlands, or the 25-foot wetland buffer, a copy of all appropriate federal and/or State of Maryland permits shall be submitted.

-This condition is to be satisfied prior to the issuance of permits.
+This condition is to be satisfied prior to the issuance of permits but should be carried forward with this application.

 22. The proposed PMA impacts shall be further evaluated with each subsequent plan review.